 Verizon Home Internet is a fixed-location residential service with both 5G and LTE options.
 Potential customers must have a qualifying address to sign up.

-Verizon Home Internet currently offers LTE and 5G plans.
+Verizon Home Internet currently offers LTE and 5G plans at different speed tiers.
+Plan availability depends on the qualifying address - not all plans are available at every address.
 Prices vary depending on whether the plan is bundled with a phone line or standalone and whether autopay is enabled.

 Each plan also has a "Plus" version with extra features like a longer price guarantee, Verizon cloud backup, and access to streaming or media platforms.
 For the 5G service, Verizon claims speeds of up to 300Mbps and 1000Mbps for 5G Plus when on 5GUW High Band (millimeter wave).
 However, speeds will vary considerably depending on location.